artem1458/dependency-injection-cat/README.md

 ### getOrInitContext

-GetOrInitContext returning instance of **context** by key (if it was previously initialized), if wasn't - will be created and returned a new instance of context.
+GetOrInitContext return instance of **context** by key (if it was previously initialized), if wasn't - will be created and returned a new instance of context.

 ```typescript